AOG-Lab/fft-denoising-app-user-guide/README.md

 ## How to update GitHub Pages

-Replace the files in the root of the repository with the updated files:
+Replace the files in the root of the GitHub Pages repository with:

 ```text
 index.html